Encouraging employee involvement

 Demonstrating the principle that little streams that make big rivers, the combined microdonations represent a funding source of several thousand euros for participating projects, which are selected following a survey of the Group's employees.

 In many countries, various fundraising initiatives, including food drives and similar projects, are carried out each year to support charitable organisations dedicating to serving local communities, particularly those by the pandemic over the last year.

-Similar local outreach actions involve hundreds of employees in fundraising activities in the United States, Canada, India, Germany, Spain, Italy and beyond.
+Similar local outreach actions involve hundreds of employees in fundraising activities in the United States, Canada, India, Germany, Spain, Italy, Brazil, and beyond.

 The AP-HP and its 39 hospitals stand on the front line in the fight against the Covid-19 pandemic.
 The number of patients it serves and the excellence of its clinical research make it a crucial player in epidemic response.